 After all, it is our inability or unwillingness to say Fuck You that typically keeps us in bad jobs, bad relationships and bad situations.

 There’s a funny thing with us humans.
 We spend our lives trying desperately to find happiness, and yet, we don’t even know what it is.
 We can’t explain, describe or define it; we just know that we want it, because it’ll make everything peachy.
 Time and time again, though, studies have shown that our never-ending quest for happiness is quite often the very thing that tends to fuck us up.
 So, instead of trying to find happiness, maybe – just maybe – you could take a look around, and say Fuck You to the people, places and things that are making you miserable.
 Trying to find happiness is a futile effort.
 Embrace the Fuck You way, and happiness may very well find you.

 Many of our greatest leaders have spoken profoundly on the subjects of happiness, dignity and self-respect.

-Tony Robbins said that “you get what you tolerate.”
+Tony Robbins said: “You get what you tolerate.”

-Eleanor Roosevelt said that “no one can make you feel inferior without your consent.”
+Eleanor Roosevelt said: “No one can make you feel inferior without your consent.”

-Malala said that “there’s a moment when you have to choose to be silent or to stand up.”
+Malala said: “There’s a moment when you have to choose to be silent or to stand up.”

 Remember these things as you go forth in love and in life.
 But, also remember what Jerry the bar owner said: “Sometimes you just need to say Fuck You.”